AntaresSimulatorTeam/antares_craft/docs/getting-started.md

 ### antares-web studies

 In order to create a study on your antares-web server, you can use the the `create_study_api` method.
+In order to use it, you will need to define the URL of your server, and provide a token generated in the application in order to authenticate:

 ```python
 from antares.craft import APIconf, create_study_api